aaratrikafr-jpg/smart-study-planner/README.md

 The app generates study plans based on user inputs such as available study time, subjects, priorities, and mood, while also tracking consistency through a study streak system.

-Built and deployed a Python-based study planning application, collected feedback from 7 users, and iteratively improved the product by adding gamified and UI-driven productivity features.
+Built and deployed a Python-based study planning application, collected feedback from 11 users, and iteratively improved the product by adding gamified and UI-driven productivity features.

+I built this web app to help students plan studies, stay consistent, and stay emotionally motivated using behavioral design and feedback-based iteration.

 ⸻